Publish or Perish

 And if that were all this was, it would be an achievement that most indie filmmakers (horror or otherwise) miss: Putting together a cogent story that follows logically from point-to-point, builds steadily and resolves itself in a glorious, splashy climax is harder than it seems.
 Heck, I shouldn’t limit this to indie filmmakers even.
 It seems like the last big-budget movies I’ve seen were “series of events that get louder,” with no real thought given to character motivations or emotional build up.

 But more than that, in terms of technical craft, this is a superior film.
 The cinematography (by Trevr Merchant) is actually used to tell the story!
 It sounds like I’m being facetious, but it seems like nobody uses the camera these days except as a way to get from scene-to-scene.
 A lot of indie filmmakers will just set the camera down and have people talk (the Kevin Smith school), and a lot of low-budget guys have very specific maneuvers they use.
-You know, the drone shot, the slow pull in or pull out, the track-to-final-destination—I’m sure they all have names but I’m just seeing them and calling them out because they don’t tell the story, they just keep the camera from being still.
+You know, the drone shot, the slow pull in or pull out, the track-to-final-destination—I’m sure they all have names but once you see them, you realize they’re just mechanical ways of keeping the camera moving.

-I’m always trying to break a film down in to how it’s doing what it’s doing, which gets harder as the movie gets better and draws me in, but I realized about 2/3rds of the way through that I’d seen the camera set down rather statically, shot statically from multiple angles, an occasional dutch angle, a great tracking shot, etc., and all combined with some occasionally excellent blocking.
-(Nobody does blocking these days because it usually requires the camera to be still for a moment to be effective.)
+As someone who likes to break a film down in to how it’s doing what it’s doing, really masterful movie technique draws me in and makes it harder.
+Even so, I realized about 2/3rds of the way through that I’d seen the camera set down rather statically, shot statically from multiple angles, an occasional Dutch angle, a great tracking shot, etc., and all combined with some occasionally excellent blocking.
+(Nobody pays attention to blocking and composition these days because to be effective, you have to be confident enough to let the camera be still for a moment.)
 It was almost as if—I know this sounds crazy—the filmmakers got together and said, “What use of the camera would best convey the emotion and action of the story here?”

 TFW when you trust your husband but you remember how you hooked up with him.

 The music mostly slipped by me, which is a sign of terrific integration, because (as a musician) I’m almost always focusing on it.
 So when it insinuates itself while I’m actively listening for the techniques, it must be very well integrated.
-(Lance Warlock, son of stuntman Dick Warlock, and brother mini-horror-icon Billy Warlock, did the music.)
+(Lance Warlock, son of stuntman Dick Warlock, and brother of soap-stalwart and horror mini-icon Billy Warlock, did the music.)

 The editing was by Justin Lewis, who I’m not familiar with.
 Acting in indie movies can be rough, because it requires skilled actors and a skilled editor, and very often indie guys don’t realize how important editing is.
-(Roger Corman knows, but that was a matter for Saturday night.)
+(Roger Corman knows, and he talked about it Saturday night.)
 A good editor can both save (some) acting flubs, or make the greatest actor in the world look like a chump.
-Here we had seasoned stage and screen actors mixed with some newcomers, and Lewis’ sure hand cutting the flick, and the result is a film without a poorly delivered line.
+Here we had seasoned stage and screen actors mixed with some relative novices which, with Lewis’ sure hand cutting the flick, gives us a film without a poorly delivered line.

 More than that, these characters are largely unlikable, by design, and the cast does a lot of heavy lifting making the 100 minutes you spend with them feel worthwhile.